meganz/MEGADesignToken/README.md

 Example usage and the expected spec of the `JSON` files can be found at `/Sources/MEGADesignToken`.

-Available enums (namespaces) containing tokens: `MEGADesignTokenDarkColors, MEGADesignTokenLightColors, MEGADesignTokenSpacing and MEGADesignTokenRadius`.
+Available enums (namespaces) containing tokens: `TokenColors, TokenSpacing and TokenRadius`.

-> ⚠️ **NOTE**: Only the semantic palette is exposed as code
+> ⚠️ **NOTE**: Only the semantic palette is exposed as code.
+> ⚪️⚫️ **NOTE**: The Dark and Light versions of the color will be combined into a single UIColor token using Dynamic Provider, thus it will be handled automatically when user changes to Light/Dark mode.

 ## Usage